nesi/hpc_training/_lessons/maui-and-mahuika/02-migration.md

 * Mahuika has only 8 GPU nodes however the GPUs are the more powerful Tesla P100.
 They are accessed in the same way as on Pan with `--gres:gpu`.
 It may be necessary to also specify `--partition gpu`.

-* Mahuika has XXX "bigmem" nodes of 512 GB, and one "hugemem" node with 4 TB of memory.
+* Mahuika has 5 "bigmem" nodes of 512 GB, and one "hugemem" node with 4 TB of memory.
 These have to be specifically requested by telling _sbatch_ `--partition=bigmem`,  `--partition=bigmem` (for jobs shorter than 24 hours) or `--partition=hugemem`.

+### Job limits

+Jobs requesting a timelimit of more than 3 days have to be explictly submitted to the "long" partition, eg: `sbatch -p long ...`, while other ordinary jobs can be submitted to the "large" partition.
+This kind of partitioning was more automated on Pan.

 ### Accounts